laravel/framework/readme.md

 - Allow "lazy" eager loading from an individual model: `$user->load('orders.lines');`.
 - Added `renameColumn` support to schema builder.
 - Added `dropColumn` support to SQLite schema builder.
+- Added `url` option to configuration for use by the Artisan CLI.

 ## Beta 4